-- Genetic counseling should be a component of a decision to perform genetic testing. • - This document only addresses molecular genetic testing and does not provide criteria for karyotype • analysis or biochemical testing. - This document does not address whole exome or whole genome testing or testing of 5 or more genes as a panel. - This document does not address panel testing.
-Please refer to: • - GENE.00049 Circulating Tumor DNA Panel Testing for Cancer (Liquid Biopsy) - GENE.00052 Whole Genome Sequencing, Whole Exome Sequencing, Gene Panels, and Molecular 0 Profiling - When another document exists that addresses a specific condition or genetic test, that document supersedes • this one. - Other related documents include:
+- Genetic counseling should be a component of a decision to perform genetic testing. - This document only addresses molecular genetic testing and does not provide criteria for karyotype analysis or biochemical testing. - This document does not address whole exome or whole genome testing or testing of 5 or more genes as a panel. - This document does not address panel testing.
+Please refer to: - o GENE.00049 Circulating Tumor DNA Panel Testing for Cancer (Liquid Biopsy) - GENE.00052 Whole Genome Sequencing, Whole Exome Sequencing, Gene Panels, and Molecular Profiling - For genetic testing of whole exome, whole genome or panel testing, please see the following: